Golden Globe-nominated Taylor Swift appears to skip Chiefs game with Travis Kelce ruled out

 Taylor Swift appeared to skip the Kansas City Chiefs' Sunday game against the Los Angeles Chargers ahead of the Golden Globe Awards.
 Swift has been dating the Chiefs' Travis Kelce for months, but the star tight end was ruled inactive for the final game of the regular season.

-Swift is expected to attend the Golden Globe Awards on Sunday night, where her concert film "Taylor Swift: The Eras Tour" is nominated for cinematic and box office achievement, a new category making its debut this year.
+Swift attended the Golden Globe Awards on Sunday night, where her concert film "Taylor Swift: The Eras Tour" is nominated for cinematic and box office achievement, a new category making its debut this year.

+Host Jo Koy mentioned that the Golden Globes were airing after Sunday football.

+"The big difference between the Golden Globes and the NFL?
+At the Golden Globes, we have fewer camera shots of Taylor Swift," he said.

 Even if Kelce had been active for Sunday's game, it's possible Swift would have skipped the regular season finale, which began at 4:25 p.m.
-ET, just 3.5 hours before the 2024 Golden Globe Awards are set to begin.
-The Golden Globes will be broadcast live on CBS and streamed live on Paramount+ from the Beverly Hilton in Beverly Hills, California, beginning at 8 p.m.
-ET.
+ET, just 3.5 hours before the 2024 Golden Globe Awards were set to begin.
+The Golden Globes are being broadcast live on CBS and streamed live on Paramount+ from the Beverly Hilton in Beverly Hills, California.

 Swift has never won a Golden Globe, though she's been nominated several times.
 Last year she was nominated in the original song category for "Carolina," from "Where the Crawdads Sing."